Enalean/tuleap-documentation-en/languages/en/administration-guide/run-php56.rst

 Project websites
 ################

+.. warning:: Enabling this feature has major security consequences, as such the feature is disabled by default.
+It is strongly advised to leave it disabled.

 If you need to enable the project websites:

 * if you access to project websites through domains like projectname.tuleap.example.com,